-Post last updated on April 24, 2022 by rah
+Post last updated on January 16, 2023 by rah

 The book of Exodus begins with an assumed history and prophecy.
 Even the very name of the book assures the reader that Israel will be delivered from Egypt; even so, the book’s opening scene actually recalls Adam’s bondage.
-It looks backwards, too.
+It looks backwards.
 This is important: The Exodus deliverance recalls and relates the Adamic curses in Eden to Israel’s experience in Egypt.
 Only after that fact is established, does the Exodus narrative move Israel and all of mankind closer to a deliverance that far exceeds Israel’s deliverance from Egypt.

-But, of course, Egypt is no Eden.
+But of course, Egypt is not Eden.
 In fact, Egypt’s significance in the scripture lies in its contrast to Eden and Israel.
 Egypt was a garden, but it was not God’s garden.
 For although the Nile River created a lushness in Egypt that invited a comparison to the garden of Eden (Genesis 13:10), that one likeness serves to display many other important contrasts.
 Indeed, by the time that the Exodus narrative begins, Egypt will be ruled by a king and bureaucracy that enslaves the Jewish people.
 Regardless of its comparative wealth, Egypt becomes representative of life that exists outside the realm of God’s promise.
 Regardless of its beauty and delights (cf. Numbers 11:5), life in Egypt frustrated Israel’s worship of the God of its Fathers, who had already provided for Israel’s communion and delight in another land—the land of Canaan.

-This is among the reasons why the Israelites sought leave of Egypt to make sacrifice (Exodus 5:1-2, 8:26, 10:25).
-The true worship of God must take account and replicate the worship that is already in heaven.
-Accordingly, before Moses could build the earthly tabernacle, he must be given a pattern of that which is above (Exodus 25:9,40).
+Accordingly, before Moses could build the earthly tabernacle in the wilderness, at least two facts had to be accomplished.
+First, the Israelites had to depart Egypt before the pattern of tabernacle worship could be initiated.
+In this way, worship would be irrevocably tied to redemption and gratitude.
+Second, Moses had to receive the pattern of the tabernacle from the Lord, himself.
+As such, Moses received a description of the tabernacle that served as the model for its construction in the wilderness.
+Moses must be given a pattern of that which is above (Exodus 25:8-9,40).
 Indeed, the limitations of even proper Jewish temple worship would teach that communion with God was dependent on something more than sinful men could provide (Hebrews 9:8-10).
-But to the point, this was only revealed in a pattern and place of God’s design.
+But to the point, this was only revealed in a strict pattern and place of God’s design.

+During its stay in Egypt, Israel had spent far too much time in the service of Pharaoh (Exodus 1:14); God would now deliver Israel to its intended destiny: the service and worship of himself.
 Beautiful and glorious treasure cities in Egypt were especially unfit to predict and proclaim the eventual New Jerusalem, the place where God and redeemed men will dwell together because of the offering that Christ has since made (Hebrews 10:8-10).
 Really, the problem all comes down to the fact that Pharaoh was building treasure cities for his own exaltation and worship, when God intends for worship to proceed in a place and pattern that reveals his own glory.
-This is no mere ethical distinction: The serpent had corrupted Eden’s worship to showcase this same kind of idolatrous fare—and it was abandoned.
-The foundation of Babel would begin with similar idolatrous hopes, but it was destroyed.
-Even the outward glory of first century Jerusalem was eventually razed, for those in power there codified idolatry with the murder of the Son of God.
-In the meanwhile, the service and worship of God would be established and proceed from less likely places—a barren mountain in Sinai and a cross on mount Calvary.
+This is no mere ethical distinction: The serpent had corrupted Eden’s worship to showcase this same kind of idolatrous fair—and Eden was abandoned.
+The foundation of Babel (Genesis 11) would begin with similar idolatrous hopes, but it was destroyed.
+Even the outward glory of first century Jerusalem would codify idolatry with the murder of the Son of God.
+(Rome then followed their Babylonian predecessors.)
+In the meanwhile, the service and worship of God would be established and proceed from less likely places—a barren mountain in Sinai and, ultimately, a cross on mount Calvary.